nitindev111/OMDB/Readme First!!!!!!!!!!!.txt

 4Applications using ReactJs  can be build very efficiently with state management uisng "redux".But at this time point of time i have not used that.

-5.Mostly we are given html wireframes-html/css..So I am not much good with CSS part.I managed to do some CSS.

-6.Enter string into the text box and click search button.
+5.Enter string into the text box and click search button.

 A list of movies will be displayed. click on the poster to get details of that movie at the bottom.